opencv/opencv/doc/tutorials/introduction/clojure_java/clojure_dev_intro.rst

                      [opencv/opencv-native "2.4.7"]]) ;added line

-Note that The Clojure Programming Language is an artifact too.
+Note that The Clojure Programming Language is a jar artifact too.
 This is why Clojure is called an hosted language.

 To verify that everything went right issue the ``lein deps`` task.
-The very first time you run a ``lein`` task it will take sometimes to download all the required dependencies before executing the task itself.
+The very first time you run a ``lein`` task it will take sometime to download all the required dependencies before executing the task itself.

 .. code:: bash

     cd simple-sample
     lein deps
+    ...

-The ``deps`` task reads from the ``project.clj`` and the ``~/.lein/profiles.clj`` files all the dependencies of the ``simple-sample`` project and verifies if they have already been cached in the local maven repository.
-If the task returns without messages about not being able to retrieve the two new artifacts, your installation is correct, otherwise go back and check that you did everything right.
+The ``deps`` task reads and merges from the ``project.clj`` and the ``~/.lein/profiles.clj`` files all the dependencies of the ``simple-sample`` project and verifies if they have already been cached in the local maven repository.
+If the task returns without messages about not being able to retrieve the two new artifacts your installation is correct, otherwise go back and double check that you did everything right.

 REPLing with OpenCV
 -------------------